My Son’s Sudden Death Left Me Grief Stricken and Confused

-The soul lives in two worlds, one physical, the other spiritual.
+My child’s soul lives in two worlds, one physical, the other spiritual.

 Once G-d creates a soul, it resides in the spiritual world.
 A soul has its own identity, aware of its spiritual surroundings.
 When the time comes, G-d sends it down to this physical world to perform its unique mission, giving it a precise number of years to get the job done.
 By performing this mission together with acts of goodness and kindness, the soul obtains a closeness to G-d that it couldn’t acquire if it stayed in the spiritual realm.

 If the soul doesn’t succeed in its mission, it comes back again later to eventually get it right.
 At a pre determined time, the soul then leaves the body and ascends back to the spiritual world from where it started.
 This shuttling back and forth between the physical and spiritual realms can go on for many lifetimes.
 The idea of reincarnation is prevalent in Jewish thought.

 A person doesn’t remember its previous life because each time the soul comes down, it resides in a new body and has a new brain that acts as a filter between the spiritual world and the physical one.